-- Bad roads with big potholes were slippery and bumpy and made the children feel uncomfortable and vehicles broke down very often that desperately supposed a lot of spending on fixing. - A lot more children in communities wanted to come and learn in the center, but due to the lack of transport means, they were not accepted.
-This has made the community people upset. - Old ceilings of learning buildings broke and dropped on the tables and heads of children who were sitting and learning. - There were lots of holes in the old roofs of the learning buildings through which the rain leaked during the rainy season, especially when it rained. - Most of community children were too old to be sent to school, so they felt afraid they were put in school that made teachers very hard to manage their classes. - A few of children's parents didn't cooperate well with the teachers as well as the Center management in monitoring their children's education.
+- Bad roads with big potholes were slippery and bumpy and made the children feel uncomfortable and vehicles broke down very often that desperately supposed a lot of spending on fixing. - Household income declined leading to financial shortage that had an enormous impact on the project implementation. - Most of community children were too old to be sent to school, so they felt afraid they were put in school that made teachers very hard to manage their classes. - A few of children's parents didn't cooperate well with the teachers as well as the Center management in monitoring their children's education.